Cold Spring, New York: Early history

+Permanent settlements

-The site of present-day Cold Spring was part of the lands belonging to Merrick Williams.
-The first settler of Cold Spring was Merrick Williams in 1730.
+The first permanent settler in the village of Cold Spring was Merrick Williams in 1730.
 In 1772, a highway master was chosen for the road from Cold Spring to the Post Road from New York to Albany.
+Prior to Williams presence, the land was woodlands.
 A small trading hamlet grew alongside the river by the early 1800s.
 A couple of sloops made regular weekly trips from Cold Spring to New York, carrying wood and some country produce, which came over this model road from the east.
 Those trips by sloop usually took a week.

 In 1818, Gouverneur Kemble established the West Point Foundry opposite West Point to produce artillery pieces for the United States Government.
 The nearby mountains contained veins of ore, and were covered with timber for fuel.
 A brook provided hydropower, and the Hudson a ready shipping outlet.
 In 1843, the Foundry built the USS Spencer, the first iron ship built in the U.S. With the influx of workers at the Foundry, local housing, businesses and churches increased, and Cold Spring was incorporated as a village in 1846.
 The first President of the Village was Joshua Haight.
 The Foundry became famous for its production of Parrott rifles and other munitions during the Civil War, when the foundry grew to a sprawling 100-acre complex employing 1,400.
 It also manufactured cast iron steam engines for locomotives, gears, and produced much of the pipework for New York's water system.
 The rise of steel making and the declining demand for cast iron after the Civil War caused the Foundry to cease operations in 1911.
 Many artifacts from the Foundry's history can be viewed at the Putnam History Museum on Chestnut Street.
 Built in 1830, the building was originally a one-room schoolhouse for the Foundry's teenage apprentices and the children of employees.